 In short, choosing the wrong bank could result in you paying unnecessary fees, constant account freezes, account closures, and wasted time and money in the application process.

-To make sure this doesn’t happen, keep reading to find out more about what type of businesses can open accounts, what types of accounts are available, and how you can navigate the common account opening challenges successfully.
+To make sure this doesn’t happen, keep reading to find out more about what types of businesses can open accounts, what types of bank accounts are available, and how you can navigate the common opening challenges successfully.

-What Type of Businesses Can Bank In Canada?
+What Type of Businesses Can Open Business Accounts in Canada?

 There’s a lot of confusion surrounding the types of businesses that can open bank accounts in Canada.
-But, like in other countries, the key variables in determining which businesses can open include:
+But, like in other countries, there are key variables in determining which businesses can open Canadian bank accounts.
+We share seven of these key variables below.

 - The industry that you operate in